MaxymHuang/local_rag_system/README.md

 pip install -r requirements.txt
 ```

 3. Make sure Ollama is running with your preferred model.
-The system is configured to use the model ID "1d35e3661de3" by default.

 ## Usage